 As a developer, there are also design patterns you can follow that will ensure more data is cached.
 For example, we have written custom modules for Backbone that add a layer of caching to models and collections, which we use, for example, to shortcut requests to the item search API if they have already been made.

-We have a very detailed section on how to optimize your site’s imagery as there are a number of steps you should take to ensure they don’t become a problem.
+We have a very detailed Help Center page on how to Manage and Maintain Images as there are a number of steps you should take to ensure they don’t become a performance problem.

 There are a plethora things that can affect performance, so it’s hard to summarize here succinctly.